Who—or What—is Azathoth?

 Though Azathoth stands as one of the most potent and significant entities in the Lovecraftian pantheon, it is never directly or thoroughly described in Lovecraft’s works.
 Its presence remains perpetually implied, manifesting in an abstract, almost intangible manner rather than through physical form.

-This very characteristic proves essential for preserving the mystique that makes the entity so profoundly terrifying.
+This very characteristic proves essential for preserving the mystique that makes the entity so hideous.
 Lovecraft references Azathoth in fragments of stories and letters, yet never as the ‘central protagonist’ of any narrative – unlike Cthulhu, who enjoyed considerably more ‘screen time’.
-This perfectly reflects Lovecraft’s approach: the most effective terror lurks precisely at the threshold of comprehension.

 The name ‘Azathoth’ remains shrouded in mystery itself.
 While no definitive etymology exists, scholars speculate Lovecraft drew upon mythological sources.
 Thoth, the Egyptian god of wisdom, presents one possible influence.
 Other theories suggest Anathoth (Jeremiah’s biblical birthplace), the alchemical term ‘Azoth’ used by Edward Waite, or even the demon Azazel.
 Some scholars alternatively propose inspiration from Mana-Yood-Sushai in Lord Dunsany’s Gods of Pegāna tales.